TeoZosa/structlog-sentry-logger/README.md

 }
 ```

-You can even incorporate custom messages in your exception handling:
+With `structlog`, you can even incorporate custom messages in your exception handling:
 ```python
 import uuid